Powerlearnproject/se-day1-assignment-usanCode/README.md

 An example of a vague prompt:
 " Tell me all about depression"
 The way I can improve this prompt:
-"What is depression?.What are the depression 's symptoms?
-How to get cured from depression?"
+"What is depression?.What are the depression's symptoms?
+How to get healed from depression?"

 I believe with this prompt ,I will get a more accurate response from the AI because I have included the topics I want to know more about.
-From this prompt for sure I will get the definition or a better understanding of what depression might be, it's symptoms and how to get cured from it.
+From this prompt for sure I will get the definition or a better understanding of what depression might be, its  symptoms and how to get cured from it.